nsmsn/dotcom/src/slash/ideas.md

 # Ideas

 Hey, you found my <code>/ideas</code> page.
-Here's a few things I’m currently ruminating about.
+Here's a few things I’m currently ruminating&nbsp;about.

 1. **Democracy, etc**: Yes, immediately we must absolutely resist [the fascist threat](/notes/2024-03-17-fascist-threat.html) and protect voting rights and public goods.
-My longer term focus is on the worker's movement and rebuilding civil society.
+My longer term focus is the worker's movement and civil society.

-2. **Arts and Crafts Movement for the 21st Century**: Thinking about reclaiming _craft_ in the digital age, when we designers have already industrialized our own profession and maybe paved the way for the current AI hype cycle, too.
+2. **Arts and Crafts Movement for the 21st Century**: Thinking about reclaiming _craft_ in the digital age, when we designers have already industrialized our own profession and maybe paved the way for the current AI hype cycle,&nbsp;too.

 3. **Who is picking up the mantle** after the [Web Standards Project declared victory in 2013](https://www.webstandards.org/2013/03/01/our-work-here-is-done/index.html)?
 Following writers like Alex Russell and Adrian Roselli, I am thinking about building with web standards as the right thing to do, yes, but also a mode of resistance to the larger tech industrial complex.